elastic/edot-collector-configurator/docs/creating-recipes.md

 ## Structure Overview

-The structure of a recipe consists of descriptive metadata, user-provided arguments, constants, components, and finally the service configuration.
+The structure of a recipe consists of a description, user-provided arguments, constants, components, and finally the service configuration.
 Below is an annotated example:

 ```yaml
 description: "Explains the outcome of this recipe"